ribeirosaimon/gobooplay/README.md

 ```

-get rest of your subscription
+to check how much time left to your subscription expire

 ```
 GET {{localHost}}/subscription/rest